kdsp-net/gluon-web/content/english/membership/_index.md

       label:
         text: "I want to sign up to the newsletter"

 success_message: "Thank you.
-Within 15 minutes you will recieve an ivoice and payment instructions in your inbox."
+Within 15 minutes you will recieve an invoice and payment instructions in your inbox."
 error_message: "We are sorry, there was a problem submitting your order, please try again later."

 ---